 If you are on Fedora 38+, you need to do an extra step to allow the Samba share in SELinux:

-is the Share Name inside brakets, and can be called anything you’d like.
-We usedbackup-share
+[backup-share] is the Share Name inside brakets, and can be called anything you’d like.
+We used backup-share in this example.

 In case your installation of Linux (Pop-OS users take special note!) is running a firewall by default or due to your own custom configuration, enter this command to allow connections to Samba.
 If it generates an error, you can safely ignore it: